 To see if you could be eligible, answer a few questions.
 If you can answer yes to all of these, chances are you’re eligible for a payment from the government:

 - Did you lodge an income tax return for this last financial year?

-- Is your total income less than $46,920 for the 2012/13 financial year?
+- Is your total income less than the higher income threshold for the relevant financial year?
 This includes assessable income, reportable fringe benefits and reportable employer super contributions.